Getting Your Home Ready for a Spring Sale

 Lights, lights, and more lights

 You want the home to look just as good at night as it does in the daytime.
 Check all the exterior light bulbs and replace any that are not working.
 Consider adding bigger watt bulbs to make the home brighter for folks that happen to look over the home after work.
 If your home has any floodlights, take a moment to look at the home during nighttime hours.
 See what the light is showcasing and make sure the home is being seen at its best.

 Spring Home Selling Tips from the Pros

 We reached out to our network of professional real estate agents to get their input on selling a home in the spring.
-They have provided some real good spring home selling tips about home projects, the importance of curb appeal and maximizing various forms of marketing.
-Their contributions provide some excellent insight in helping you sell your home.
+They have provided some real good spring home selling tips about home projects, the importance of curb appeal, and maximizing various forms of marketing.
+Their contributions provide some excellent insight into helping you sell your home.